kiniry/Mobius/src/bico/README.txt

-5. While executing if you want to work on ready examples - check if Addition.class and/or factorial.class are there in your bico/test(programs shows default path on console;
+5. While executing if you want to work on ready examples - check if Addition.class and/or factorial.class are there in your bico/test (programs shows default path on console;
 you can run program with 1 argument - path[to change default] or "help" to view brief info on console) - sometimes I must put them manually from svn.
+Looks like Eclipse sometimes removes "orphane" .class files.